-It is hard to find something that Argan oil isn’t promoted as a cure for, from dry skin/dry scalp, for use as a hair conditioner to a hand/nail cream, and virtually everything in between.
-And it is less likely to have been recovered from goat poo these days.
+It is hard to find something that Argan oil isn’t promoted as a cure for, from dry skin to dry scalp, for use as a hair conditioner to a hand/nail cream, and virtually everything in between.

 Certainly it has changed the lives of many women for the better, and women have set up co-ops to cultivate the nuts and to manufacture these products, often improving their lives immeasurably.